kaitrken/Craft-Beer/README.md

 # Data
 Data for the project was gathered from [here](https://www.kaggle.com/datasets/podsyp/sales-in-craft-beer-bar?select=Product_range.csv)

 Geospatial file is in the file '02 Data'

-Storyboard presentation can be found [here](https://public.tableau.com/app/profile/kaitlin.kendrick/viz/CraftBeer_16883460928380/CraftBeer)
+Storyboard presentation can be found [here](https://public.tableau.com/app/profile/kaitlin.kendrick/viz/CraftBeer_16883460928380/CraftBeer).
+Note that this presentation does not include all analysis, only results that are relevent to the scope of the hypothesis.

 # Tools
 The project used Excel and Python.
 Libraries used were: